Last Updated: March 3, 2020

 - legal counsel appointed by a counter-party in a legal matter.

-We may also communicate your personal data for the purposes described above and according to your general instructions, to your other advisors, your counter-parties and their legal representatives and, generally, all those individuals to whom transmission is required for one of the purposes described above.
+We may also disclose, and in the preceding 12 months may have disclosed, your personal data (including identifiers and commercial information), for business purposes as described above under “Legal Basis” and according to your general instructions, with your other advisors, your counter-parties and their legal representatives and, generally, all those individuals to whom transmission is required for one of the purposes described above.

 Consequences of Failure to Provide Your Personal Data

-Your provision of personal data to us (including personal data of third parties) is voluntary.
+Your provision of personal data to us (including personal data of third parties) is voluntary, and refusal to provide personal data will not result in a denial or change in the price or quality of our services.
 However, any refusal on your part to provide any such data could prevent us, depending upon the circumstances, from providing certain services to you.

 How Long Personal Data Is Retained

 We will retain your personal data for as long as necessary to fulfill the purposes for which it was collected and processed in compliance with this Privacy Statement.
 To determine the retention period for personal data, we will take into consideration the purposes for which they were collected, as well as the nature and sensitivity of the information and the applicable legal requirements.
 We conduct periodic reviews of the data we retain and will safely delete data to the extent it is no longer required to be retained by us.

 During the retention of your personal data, we take technical and organizational security measures to protect your data from accidental or intentional manipulation, partial or complete loss, destruction or unauthorized access by third parties.
 Our security measures are continuously improved in line with technological developments.
 Additional information about our security measures is available on request.